retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 `Strona 69`
 ## Spotkaj Luccę
 When you find Lucca, she and her father are thrying to demonstrate their teleportation device.
 No one will try it.
-If you want to try
+If you want to try, stand on the left platform.
+Remember to save first.

+Lucca let you in on what's going on.

+You give it a try for Lucca.

+Marle also want's to give it a try.

+A Time Gate
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyNDQyNzQ1NywxNDQ0ODUzNTkwLC0xNT
-g2NDU2MDMwLC05OTcyMTQzMDEsMTM0MzcwMTkyMCwtMjA4Mjgy
-NDAzNywtMTc3MzI5OTE0LDE5ODMwNTY5MzJdfQ==
+eyJoaXN0b3J5IjpbLTE4MzUwNzk2MDksMTQ0NDg1MzU5MCwtMT
+U4NjQ1NjAzMCwtOTk3MjE0MzAxLDEzNDM3MDE5MjAsLTIwODI4
+MjQwMzcsLTE3NzMyOTkxNCwxOTgzMDU2OTMyXX0=
 -->